tahowallet/token-list/README.md

 The JSON schema ID is [https://uniswap.org/tokenlist.schema.json](https://uniswap.org/tokenlist.schema.json)

+## Tally Cash Lists

+Tally Cash aggregates the tokens that are reputable and vetoed by using some of the lists from well establised protocols like [Uniswap](https://uniswap.org/) , [Yearn](https://yearn.finance/), [Messari](https://messari.io/) and more.

+The lists can be found [here](https://github.com/tallycash/extension/blob/main/background/services/preferences/defaults.ts)

+The intention of the Tally Cash is list is to empower users to add tokens that the community cares about, are added to these lists slowly or that have bad metadata on other lists.

 ## Adding a token to Tally Cash token list

 Tally is a community run DAO and welcomes contributions from anyone.
 If you would like to add tokens to this list, you may do the following steps: